ranfysvalle02/blog-drafts/att.md

 This code provides a basic model that uses self-attention to predict the next word in a sentence.
 It demonstrates the core idea of self-attention but lacks the complexity of more advanced models like Transformers, which utilize this mechanism extensively.

+## **Additional Considerations:**

+- The quality of the word embeddings used can significantly impact the model's performance.
+- The size of the vocabulary and the complexity of the language can also affect the model's accuracy.

+**Intelligence is a Product of Training**

+The "intelligence" of an LLM is directly tied to the quality and diversity of its training data.
+Here's how:

+* **Data Bias:** If the training data is biased, the LLM will also be biased in its outputs.
+For example, an LLM trained on mostly news articles might struggle to understand sarcasm or humor.
+* **Data Limitedness:** The real world is vast and complex.
+LLMs can only process what they've been trained on.
+Limited data can lead to incomplete understanding and difficulty handling unexpected situations.
+* **Training Objectives:** Ultimately, LLMs are optimized for the tasks they are trained on.
+An LLM trained for text summarization may not excel at creative writing tasks, even if the data is vast.

+## Attention vs. Understanding:  Shedding Light on the Limits

+This blog post has explored the concept of attention in large language models (LLMs) and its role in generating text.
+While attention allows LLMs to focus on relevant parts of the input sequence, it's crucial to distinguish between attention and true understanding.

+**Understanding vs. Attention: A Key Difference**

+Attention is a mechanism, a tool.
+It focuses the LLM's light on specific aspects of the input, but it doesn't guarantee comprehension.
+Imagine a student highlighting key points in a textbook.
+Highlighting is a form of attention, but it doesn't necessarily mean the student understands the highlighted material.

+True understanding involves deeper cognitive processes.
+An LLM with true understanding would not only identify relevant information but also:

+* **Grasp the meaning and context:** It would understand how words relate to each other and the overall message.
+* **Reason and infer:** It wouldn't just parrot memorized patterns, but infer new information or draw conclusions based on the input.
+* **Apply knowledge to new situations:** A truly understanding LLM could adapt its knowledge to different contexts and tasks.

+Currently, LLMs lack these capabilities.
+Their focus relies heavily on the statistical patterns present in their training data.

 ## Full Source Code

 ```